oscarjaergren/BestPractices/ReadMe.md

 -----------------------------------------------------
 Rules

-Rule 1: All Classess should be sealed by default (ONLY OPEN UP WHEN NEEDED)
+Rule 1: All Classes should be sealed by default (ONLY OPEN UP WHEN NEEDED)
-- leads to perfomance gains
+- leads to performance gains
 - better code

 ---------------